lars-t-hansen/flatjs/SPEC.md

 If class D derives from class B and class B has a field x, then there will be accessors for x defined on D as well.

-If a method Mk is defined on class C or inherited from class B, then an invoker is defined for Mk on C:
+If a method Mk is defined on class C or is a virtual method inherited from class B, then an invoker is defined for Mk on C:

 * C.Mk(self, ...)

-The invoker will determine the actual type of self and invoke the correct method implementation.  self must reference an instance of type C or a subclass of C.  The type is determined by consulting a hidden field within the instance that contains the class ID of the object.
+The invoker for a virtual method will determine the actual type of self and invoke the correct method implementation; the invoker for a direct method will just contain the method implementation.

+self must reference an instance of type C or a subclass of C.  The type is determined by consulting a hidden field within the instance that contains the class ID of the object.

-If a method Mk is defined on class C, then an implementation is defined for Mk on C:
+If a virtual method Mk is defined on class C, then an implementation is defined for Mk on C:

 * C.Mk_impl(self, ...)